JF Ptak Science Books Post 928 (from 2010, Expanded!)

 "One must go into oneself armed to the teeth"--M. Teste, Paul Valery

 She purchased the wishbones for nothing, added a few bits of half-penny decorations, perfume, a pin, and SO! a piece of jewelry is born.
 She evidently was able to sell her creations for $2.10 apiece, which in 1954 translates into 25 2009 dollars; so I guess if she sold some here and there she would be able to supplement her income.
-Of course there's the issue of overkill on the bones: she seems to have probably ten times ten times more than she "needs", so there is something else going on there.
+Of course there's the issue of overkill on the bones: she seems to have probably two (or more) orders of magnitude more than she "needs", so there may have been something else going on there.

 In some ways my friend didn’t need the cd player—he already knew the music, could play it in his head.
 Somehow he was keeping all of this music on course in forming this fabulous collection And once he had explained his reasoning behind the whole effort, it all made perfect sense, and you’d wonder why he didn’t have 100,000 more choice cds.